SynPAIN: A Synthetic Dataset of Pain and Non-Pain Facial Expressions: Dataset

 Beyond identity consistency across expressions, we also examined identity diversity within demographic subgroups of \synpain.
 While the dataset contains 5,355 nominally unique identities, our analysis revealed systematic variations in effective identity diversity across demographic groups.
 We computed pairwise cosine similarities between all the identity vectors within each demographic subgroup and analyzed the proportion of highly similar pairs (cosine similarity$>$0.8) as an indicator of reduced diversity.
-Our analysis uncovered significant disparities in identity diversity, with notable differences both between genders and across ethnic/racial groups (\cref{tab:high_similarity}).
-Women consistently exhibited lower identity diversity than men across all ethnicities/races, with 2.0-5.7\% of within-group pairs showing high similarity ($>$0.8) compared to only 0.3-1.9\% for men.
+Our analysis uncovered significant disparities in identity diversity, with notable differences both between genders and across ethnic/racial groups (\cref{tab:high_similarity}). {Chi-square tests revealed significant main effects for gender ($\chi^2(1) = 5188.77$, $p < 0.001$, Cramér's $V = 0.11$) and ethnicity ($\chi^2(4) = 1526.60$, $p < 0.001$, Cramér's $V = 0.06$), as well as a significant interaction between these factors ($\chi^2(9) = 6855.02$, $p < 0.001$, Cramér's $V = 0.12$).} Women consistently exhibited lower identity diversity than men across all ethnicities/races, with 2.0-5.7\% of within-group pairs showing high similarity ($>$0.8) compared to only 0.3-1.9\% for men.
 Among women, East Asian women showed the lowest diversity (5.7\% of pairs above 0.8 similarity). \cref{fig:repeatedidentities} shows examples of East Asian and Middle Eastern female identities with the highest observed cosine similarity (0.94) between their facial encodings.

-These findings suggest that while \synpain maintains strong identity consistency across expressions, the underlying generative process exhibits systematic bias in producing diverse identities across demographic groups.
-The observed pattern indicates potential limitations in the training data or generation algorithm that particularly affect women's facial diversity, with intersectional effects varying by ethnicity/race.
+These findings suggest that while \synpain maintains strong identity consistency across expressions, the underlying generative process exhibits systematic bias in producing diverse identities across demographic groups. {One reason for the high percentage of within-group similarities among East Asian identities could be that we sampled from only nine nationalities to create prompts that generated these identities.
+In contrast, we used 43 nationalities for White identities, 21 for Black identities, 13 for South Asian identities, and 18 for Middle Eastern identities.} The observed pattern indicates potential limitations in the training data or generation algorithm that particularly affect women's facial diversity, with intersectional effects varying by ethnicity/race.